 What do we call that convening space that influences social roles by virtue of its own rule that either highlights the strength of the individual or exposes the weaknesses of the person?
 ENVIRONMENT.
 Environments are physical and metaphysical.
 The physical we call the environment.
 The metaphysical we call culture.

 Agent complexity is focused on the agent profile as well as the agent perception.
 Agent profile includes the biological, psychological, social, and spiritual characteristics of the individual.
-Agent perception recognizes that these characteristics influence a construction of meaning within the client that either highlights or obscures options.
+Agent perception recognizes that these characteristics influence the construction of meaning within the client that either highlights or obscures options.
 The combination of biopsychosocial-spiritual characteristics also means that each client has constructions and distortions that impact meaning and behavior choice.
 The job of the worker is to manage both the constructions and the distortions to increase the sustainable options perceived by the agent.
 The point here is that these complexities in the agent are useful.
-They are not simply annoyances that presuppose dishonesty, they are powerful tools toward creating a new reality that supports sustainable choice behavior even in the absence of a complete comprehension of the theoretical frame.
+They are not simply annoyances that presuppose dishonesty, they are powerful tools for creating a new reality that supports sustainable choice behavior even in the absence of a complete comprehension of the theoretical frame.
 Once a habit of sustainable choice is practiced, the work of increased comprehension can proceed in earnest.
-The worker must support empowerment of the agent to intentionally select sustainable choices.
+The worker must support the empowerment of the agent to intentionally select sustainable choices.
 The agent is made more complex in that the examination of complexity must account for both constructions and distortions.
 Said another way, the prediction must incorporate ways that clients lie to themselves.

 A number of theorists and scholars have contributed to our understanding of constructions.
-Among them Carter and McGoldrick (1999) informs family contexts, Greene (2012) informs resilience, Erickson (1980) remains a seminal work on identity and social perception, Bandura (2001) informs social agency toward action, and Rollo May (1975) must be included for his work on creativity.
+Among them Carter and McGoldrick (1999) inform family contexts, Greene (2012) informs resilience, Erickson (1980) remains a seminal work on identity and social perception, Bandura (2001) informs social agency toward action, and Rollo May (1975) must be included for his work on creativity.

 Each of these has in common the concept of the “lifespan.”
 Santrock (1999) presented the constructs of the lifespan approach.
 You need to know them because the lifespan approach allows social scientists and practitioners to understand and apply stage theories and structural conceptions in a review and modeling of individual choice.
 In one way, the lifespan concept is the “it depends” answer to a question of individual complexity.
 We can model this complexity because we can identify the variables upon which the answer depends.

 Behavior, cognition, and meaning are the three domains of assessment.
 In the spaces between those three, we find more nuanced or complexity-producing concepts.
-These introduce time, the chronology to events, into the discussion of individual agency.
+These introduce time, the chronology of events, into the discussion of individual agency.
 In other words, clients make choices (behavior) based on what they think (cognition), and expectations (meaning), but these result from history/experience, perception/awareness, and meaning/sense-making.

 History/Experience.
 Each individual experiences life events, and those experiences shape future behaviors.
 That much is common knowledge.
-But, the social scientist must add that the individual constructs schema for choosing how to apply the knowledge gained from experience.
-That is, whether it is conscious to the individual or not, behavior has a mechanism.
+But, the social scientist must add that the individual constructs a schema for choosing how to apply the knowledge gained from experience.
+That is, whether it is conscious of the individual or not, behavior has a mechanism.
 This is useful because we can discuss the prediction of behavior as a function of the mechanism of choice rather than attempting to discern the intention of the individual.
 Work toward behavior change begins with this foundational exploration of the patterns that make up a profile of the individual.

 Perception/Awareness.
 Each individual attends to life events in ways that are specific to that individual.
 This may seem to introduce a level of complexity that cannot be overcome.
-But, conscious or not, each individual approaches events with discernible logic and observable methods that provide a window into perception and add predictability to what she will have the capacity to be aware.
+But, conscious or not, each individual approaches events with discernible logic and observable methods that provide a window into perception and add predictability to what she will have the capacity to be aware of.
 This is useful because we can use the typical intervention of psychoeducation, but also, discerning the logic (or dismissal of logic) we may introduce the intervention of cognitive restructuring.
-A common example of cognitive restructuring is when you ask a client to begin to use positive self-talk.
-Instead of referring to himself as “idiot,” you may ask him to speak of himself as a “learner.”
+A common example of cognitive restructuring is when you ask a client to begin to use positive self-talk instead of referring to himself as “idiot,” you may ask him to speak of himself as a “learner.”

 Meaning/Sense-Making.
 Humans choose to do what they expect will give them what they want.
 This is why despair is so dangerous.
 Not because it signals a metaphysical dearth of hope, but because it signals a lack of predictability.
 Sense-making also points to variability in the conclusions drawn from observing the same event.
 Meaning is not only a function of historical prediction and perception, but humans make sense of events in comparison with what they expected prior and what they are motivated to continue to believe and expect later.
 This is useful because we can use it to facilitate new realities demonstrated in new behaviors the client could not make sense of prior and therefore could not, in his mind, achieve.

 Theorists and scholars also exist to inform our discussion of distortions.
-Among them Brené Brown (2012) informs vulnerability and shame.
-A host of seminal authors like Freud, Rogers, and Bateson who describe ego defenses.
+Among them, Brené Brown (2012) informs vulnerability and shame.
+A host of seminal authors like Freud, Rogers, and Bateson describe ego defenses.
 Logic is considered one of the ancient arts.
-As such check Aristotle for original quotes Socrates.
+As such check Aristotle for original quotes from Socrates.
 Fowler (1981) adds faith.
 These highlight the ability of the human mind to disregard evidence and context and create a new reality.
 It is important to realize that this function of the human mind is useful when all evidence suggests failure.
 To believe in something unseen and illogical is sometimes needed to overcome the fear and trepidation toward learning and acting to overcome a seemingly impossible challenge.

 I divide Ego Defenses into three categories.
-I tend to focus on the grouping of defense mechanism that Vaillant (1977) calls Neurotic, but it would be interesting to expand my categorization with listings from other authors.
+I tend to focus on the grouping of defense mechanisms that Vaillant (1977) calls Neurotic, but it would be interesting to expand my categorization with listings from other authors.

 Consider my categories, whatever the actual ego defense, as characteristic ways to distort reality to your needs.
 AVOIDANT (Resistance) Characterized by a subconscious (non-aware) resistance to the anxiety producing stimulus.
 “I will not believe it.
 I have not seen it.
 It is not true.”
-REACTIVE (Decoupling) Characterized by action to decouple evidence in behavior from labels and meaning when faced with the anxiety producing stimuli.
+REACTIVE (Decoupling) is characterized by action to decouple evidence in behavior from labels and meaning when faced with the anxiety producing stimuli.
 “Look at my actions.
 That PROVES that I am what I say I am.”
 PROACTIVE (Restructuring) Characterized by an intentional or unintentional activity aimed at restructuring the meaning implied by behavior in response to the anxiety producing stimuli.
 “You are mistaken.
 To be like this means to act like this.”

 Ego defenses can be useful, for example, in a situation of client self-doubt by trading on Proactive Ego Defense.
 We cognitive restructure client meaning by pointing out that the client has made positive progress.
 We encourage, “You are making progress, more successful days than challenging days.
 Progress IS success.”